patroni/patroni/docs/faq.rst

     You can achieve that by temporarily pausing the cluster.
     This is tipically useful for performing maintenance.

-    When you want to resume the automatic failover in the cluster you will need to unpause it.
+    When you want to resume the automatic failover of the cluster, you just need to unpause it.

-    You can have more information about that in :ref:`pause`.
+    You can find more information about that in :ref:`pause`.

 Bootstrapping and standbys creation
 -----------------------------------